 }

-• Successful reads and updates โ†’ 200 OK
+• Successful retrieval or update → 200 OK

-@RequestBody deserializes the request JSON into an object, and @PathVariable captures {id} from the URL.
+@RequestBody converts the request JSON into an object, and @PathVariable receives the {id} from the URL.

-Start the app with mvn spring-boot:run and verify behavior using curl:
+Start the app with mvn spring-boot:run and verify the behavior using curl.

 # Create data (returns 201 Created)